 DPSST's Private Security and Private Investigator Program provides training and licensing services to its constituents in an industry-initiated effort to enhance professionalism among member-businesses and employees who provide services in the state of Oregon.
-The program works together with its policy committee members and the Board on Public Safety Standards and Training to establish professional standards, provide training to assist constituents in meeting these standards and enforce licensure and certification requirements for private security professionals and private investigators.
+The program works together with its policy committee members and the Board on Public Safety Standards and Training to establish professional standards and provide training to assist constituents in meeting these standards and provide training to assist constituents in meeting these standards as well as to enforce licensure and certification requirements for private security professionals and private investigators.

 New applications for Private Investigator